cornell-ece2300/ece2300-docs/docs/ece2300-sec02-verilog-gl.md

 repo includes the following files:

  - `ece2300-stdlib.v` : ECE 2300 standard library
- - `PairTripleDetector.v` : Verilog for simple hardware module
+ - `PairTripleDetectorGL.v` : Verilog for simple hardware module
- - `PairTripleDetector_adhoc.v` : adhoc test for hardware module
+ - `PairTripleDetectorGL-adhoc.v` : adhoc test for hardware module
- - `PairTripleDetector_test.v` : test cases for hardware module
+ - `PairTripleDetectorGL-test.v` : test cases for hardware module

 2. Background on a Pair/Triple Detector
 --------------------------------------------------------------------------

-We will be using a Pair/Triple detector as the target hardware in this discussion section.
-A Pair/Triple detector has some number of input ports and one output port.
+We will be using a pair/triple detector as the target hardware in this discussion section.
+A pair/triple detector has some number of input ports and one output port.
 The output is one if either two or three of the inputs are one, and is the output should be zero otherwise.
 Here is a truth table for a three-bit pair/triple detector.